-The Purdue Arboretum was established in 2008 with the goal to recreate the Purdue campus as a living laboratory to enhance learning and discovery, and to improve its value as a resource for university engagement.
+The Purdue Arboretum was established in 2008 with the goal to recreate the Purdue campus as a living laboratory to enhance learning, discovery, and to improve its value as a resource for university engagement.

 Purdue University’s West Lafayette campus boasts over 8,000 trees in over 300 different varieties.
 The university has been designated a “Tree Campus USA” by the Arbor Day Foundation consistently for the past five years, and the Purdue Arboretum was recently awarded a Level II Accreditation by the ArbNet Arboretum Accreditation Program and the Morton Arboretum.

 As a landscape arboretum, the Purdue Arboretum has a primary mission to collect and display the best woody plant species and cultivars for use in managed landscapes of Indiana and the greater Midwestern U.S. Plants typical of Indiana and surrounding regions receive special emphasis.
 Open accessibility to the Arboretum resources, including thoroughly labeled specimens and catalogued information, is a major goal.
 Collections of exotic plants are also developed with an aim to expand teaching, research and outreach activities and future opportunities.

 The success of the Purdue Arboretum depends on the continued involvement of faculty, staff, and students across Purdue, as well as individuals, community groups, and private organizations both locally and beyond.

 Tree Campus Trails